ironicbadger/pms-wiki/docs/02-tech-stack/nixos.md

 ![nixos](../images/logos/nixos-logo.png)

+!!! info
+    August 21st 2023 - This page is not finished yet.

 NixOS is quite different from almost any other Linux distribution you've ever used.
 It is a Linux distribution built on top of the Nix[^1] package manager which uses a *declarative model* for package and configuration management[^2].

 The declarative model has its roots in software development[^3].
 This is a fancy way of saying "I declare I want my system to look like this" via a `configuration.nix` file and having the Nix tooling go and figure out how to turn that config file into a functional system.
 We'll get more into more of a discussion about Flakes[^4] shortly but first, let's explore what NixOS does well for readers of PMS.